one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge.md

    We reserve the right to cancel, change or suspend this Sweepstakes for any reason, including cheating, technology failure, catastrophe, war or any other unforeseen or unexpected event that affects the integrity of this Sweepstakes, whether human or mechanical.
 If the integrity of the Sweepstakes cannot be restored, we may select winners from among all eligible entries received before we had to cancel, change or suspend the Sweepstakes.
 Rules violators will be prosecuted to the full extent of the law and may be banned from participation in Microsoft Sweepstakes.

-1. GOVERNING LAW
+4. GOVERNING LAW

    This Sweepstakes will be governed by the laws of the State of Washington, and you consent to the exclusive jurisdiction and venue of the courts of the State of Washington for any disputes arising out of this Sweepstakes.

-1. USE OF YOUR ENTRY
+5. USE OF YOUR ENTRY

    Personal data you provide while entering this Sweepstakes will be used by Microsoft and/or its agents and prize fulfillers acting on Microsoft’s behalf only for the administration and operation of this Sweepstakes and in accordance with the Microsoft Privacy Statement.

-1. WINNERS LIST
+6. WINNERS LIST

-   Send email to usocpcsc@microsoft.com TBD with the subject line "Cloud Skills Challenge winners" within 30 days of the Challenge End Date to receive a list of winners that received a prize worth $30.00 or more.
+   Send email to usocpcsc@microsoft.com with the subject line "Cloud Skills Challenge winners" within 30 days of the Challenge End Date to receive a list of winners that received a prize worth $30.00 or more.